Context Matters: Peer-Aware Student Behavioral Engagement Measurement via VLM Action Parsing and LLM Sequence Classification: Introduction

 To the best of our knowledge, prior studies have not investigated whether current vision-language models (VLMs) and large language models (LLMs) can effectively recognize the student's class actions and measure behavioral engagement based on identified actions, respectively.
-Accordingly, this paper addresses the research questions: \begin{enumerate} \item Compared to traditional action classification, is it harder for VLMs to classify actions of students in-class? \item Which action sequence or action histogram most accurately depicts students' behavior?
+Accordingly, this paper addresses the following research questions: \begin{enumerate} \item Compared to traditional action classification models, can VLMs accurately classify students' class actions? \item Which is a more accurate depiction of students' behavior: an action sequence or action histogram?

 \end{enumerate}